If we cannot offer your child a place at any of your preferred schools, we will offer a place at your catchment school, if available.

 You have the right to appeal against a decision not to offer your child a place at your preferred school and to place them on a waiting list.
 The process is explained on the next page.

 Read the Information for parents booklet to find out what you can do if you have not been offered a place at the school you want.
 These booklets can be found via the relevant links below:

 - how and why the decision was made

-- how waiting lists work and how to join them
+- how waiting lists work

 - how to appeal for a place at your preferred school.

 When all available places have been offered, a waiting list will be established for each year group at a school.

 Waiting lists must be ordered by the same criteria used to determine the allocation; the School Admissions Code prohibits waiting lists from being ordered by date of application or length of time on the list.

 A child’s position may change on the waiting list as other children join or leave the list.
 If a place becomes available, the waiting list, and any new applications for the school, must be considered.
 The place will be offered to the child with the highest priority based on the oversubscription criteria for the school at that time.

 We are unable to give any indication as to when this is likely to happen, if at all.
 You will be contacted if your child is eligible for a place when it becomes available.